 Geography is the study of places and the relationships between people and their environments.
 Students learn to question why the world is the way it is, reflect on their relationships with and responsibilities for the world and propose actions designed to shape a socially just and sustainable future.
 Geographical inquiry involves students acquiring, processing and communicating geographical information.

 Creative and Performing Arts

-This involves learning appreciation, self-expression, technical competence and creativity in the visual and performing arts.
+This involves learning appreciation, self-expression, technical competence and creativity in the visual and performing arts, including dance, drama, visual art and music.

 Health/Physical Education/Personal Development